OGGM/oggm-edu/docs/roadmap.rst

 little time to prepare their class.
 It would be very useful to prepare concrete "activity sheets" which explain how to spend one, two, or four hours with OGGM-Edu, at various levels of difficulty and level of detail.
-Such documents could also live on the website and be updated as people report their experiences with the tool.
+Such documents could also live on the website (e.g. in :ref:`examples`) and be updated as people report their experiences with the tool.

 Help translate OGGM-Edu
 -----------------------

 We are seeking to improve the usefulness of OGGM-Edu in non english speaking groups.
-It is technically easy to do it (we already have template - dummy - pages for
+It is technically easy to do (we already have template - dummy - pages for
 `german <https://edu.oggm.org/de/latest/>`_,
 `french <https://edu.oggm.org/fr/latest/>`_ and